dasarpai/old.dasarpai.github.io/_gk/2023-12-27-Basics-of-Astrology.md

 	- Pausha: December - January
 	- Magha: January - February
 	- Phalguna: February - March
-- Above 12 months and 27 nakshatra has some similarity in name but there is no relationship.
+- Despite some similarities in the names of the 12 months and 27 Nakshatras, there is no direct relationship between them.
-- Moon's rotation around the earth is such, the time moon take to rotate around the earth is exactly same time it take to rotate around its own axis.
-So we can never see other part of the moon from the earth.
-That part is called far side, but don't think it is dark, sun rays falls on that part of the moon similar to the part which we can see.
-Because of this reason, day on the moon is equal to 15 days of earth and night is equal to another 15 days of the earth.
-It means in a month time of earth, from the moons surface you can see only one day and one night.
+- The moon's rotation around the earth is synchronous with its rotation on its own axis, causing us to consistently observe the same face of the moon.
+The unobservable part is termed the far side, yet it receives sunlight similar to the visible side.
+Consequently, a day on the moon equals 15 earth days, and 15 nights of the earth.
+Within one month of the Earth, from the moon's surface you can see only one day and one night.
-- In world Hindu (Panchang), Muslim (Hijri), Jews and Chinese follow the moon calendar.
+- Hindu (Panchang), Muslim (Hijri), Jewish, and Chinese calendars are based on the lunar calendar.
-- When Hindus make their birth horoscope they consider Sun and Moon both therefore Zodic sign and Nakshatra is important.
-It is different thing that nowadays we only remember Zodiac sign and they not aware about Nakshatra.
+- When Hindus create their birth horoscope, they consider both the Sun and Moon, making both the Zodiac sign and Nakshatra significant.
+It is different thing that nowadays we only remember Zodiac sign and not aware about Nakshatra.

 ## Astronomy
-- Sun is at the center of our solar system, radius of sun is approx 700 K KM.
+- The Sun resides at the center of our solar system, with an approximate radius of 700,000 kilometers.
-	1. Mercury is 58 million KM away from sun, it has approx 2.5 K KM radius, and 0 natural satellite.
+	1. Mercury is positioned 58 million kilometers away from the Sun, boasting a radius of approximately 2,500 kilometers and no natural satellite.
-	2. Venus is 108 million KM away from sun, it has 6 K KM radius, and 0 natural satellite.
+	2. Venus lies 108 million kilometers away from the Sun, having a radius of 6,000 kilometers and no natural satellite.
-	3. Earth is 150 million KM away from sun, it has 6.4 K KM radius, and 1  natural satellite.
+	3. Earth is between 147 and 152 million KM away from sun, it has 6.4 K KM radius, and 1  natural satellite.
-	4. Mar is 228 million KM away from sun, it has 3.4 K KM radius, and 2  natural satellite.
+	4. Mars is situated 228 million kilometers away from the Sun, with a radius of 3,400 kilometers and two natural satellites.
-	5. Jupiter is 778 million KM away from sun, it has 70 K KM raius, and 79  natural satellite.
+	5. Jupiter orbits at a distance of 778 million kilometers from the Sun, exhibiting a massive radius of 70,000 kilometers and possessing 79 natural satellites.
-	6. Saturn is 1400 millions KM away from sun, it has 58.2 K KM radius, and 83 natural satellite.
+	6. Saturn is positioned 1,400 million kilometers away from the Sun, with a radius of 58,200 kilometers and 83 natural satellites.
-	7. Uranus is 2900 millions KM away from sun, it has 25.3 K KM radius, and 27 natural satellite.
+	7. Uranus orbits at a distance of 2,900 million kilometers from the Sun, having a radius of 25,300 kilometers and 27 natural satellites.
-	8. Neptune is 4500 millions KM away from sun, it has 24.6 K KM radius, and 14  natural satellite.
+	8. Neptune is located 4,500 million kilometers away from the Sun, boasting a radius of 24,600 kilometers and possessing 14 natural satellites.
-	9. Pluto is 4500- 7400 millions KM away from sun, it has 1.1 K Km radius, and 5  natural satellite.
+	9. Pluto's distance from the Sun ranges between 4,500 to 7,400 million kilometers, with a radius of 1,100 kilometers and five natural satellites.
+- **Distance above are approx. rounded off in thousands**

 ## Astrology
 - In astrology we have 9 planets, which are different from above.